ibm-cloud-docs/virtual-servers/vsi_faqs_auto_scale.md

 Triggers are conditionals that can be satisfied (only when the group is active).
 There are three types of triggers: one-time, repeating, and resource-use.
 For more information, see [Triggers](/docs/vsi?topic=virtual-servers-auto-scale-terminology).

-## What is the Maximum VSI Member Count?
+## What is the Maximum Member Count?
 {: faq}

 It's the most members that a group allows to be present.
 For more information, see [Maximum VSI Member Count](/docs/vsi?topic=virtual-servers-auto-scale-terminology).

-## What is Minimum VSI Member Count?
+## What is Minimum Member Count?
 {: faq}

 It's the fewest members that a group allows to be present.
 For more information, see [Minimum VSI Member Count](/docs/vsi?topic=virtual-servers-auto-scale-terminology).